 The Company's cash and cash equivalents are held in large Canadian financial institutions.
 These investments mature at various dates over the twelve months following the balance sheet date.
 The Company does not have any asset-backed commercial paper in its short-term investments.
-The Company's GST and VAT receivable consists primarily of goods and services tax due from the federal government of Canada and value-added tax due from the government of Mexico.
+The Company's HST and VAT receivable consists primarily of harmonized tax due from the federal government of Canada and value-added tax due from the government of Mexico.